joonalaurila0/hotelapp/README.md

-# Example: Multi-tier Application

-This repository contains the multi-tier application example used in Chapter 13 of Docker in Action, 2ed.
-The application has an api server and postgres database that is deployable to Swarm.

 # How do I deploy this application?

 If you try to deploy this app with: `docker stack deploy --compose-file docker-compose.yml multi-tier-app`, you will most likely be greeted by "secret not found error".
-Swarm requires that all cluster-level resources that a service depends on exist prior to proceeding wi th the deployment.
+Swarm requires that all cluster-level resources that a service depends on exist prior to proceeding with the deployment.
 So Docker halted the application deployment when it determined a resource dependency was missing.

 The missing cluster-level resource that this application depends on is the POSTGRES\_PASSWORD secret.
 Recall that the application’s reference to that secret said that it was defined externally, if you look at the compose file `secrets` property.
 In this context, external means defined outside the application deployment definition and provided by Swarm.

 To view secrets you can use `docker secret ls`

+**Note!
+Directory names are used by the deployment and build scripts to a significant enough extent, so that changing names of them may break functionality of some of the scripts.**

 # Ports

 * Cassandra 9042, 7000
 * Vault 8200
-* MariaDB 3306

 * Configuration-server 8888
 * Service-Discovery 8761